Corina Burlacu

 Teacher

-Alice graduated in 2002 in business and worked for 16 years in communication.
-In her current work as a potter she develops her own line of products and she is teaching handbuilding and wheel throwing.
+Alice graduated in 2002 in business and worked for 16 years in France in the world of brand design and communication as a pilar between clients and creative teams.
+In her current work as a potter she develops her own line of products and teaching hand building and wheel throwing.
 She works in The Netherlands and France for restaurants and architects.

 Alice